 When your discs dry out and your spine has increased pressure on it, the body's natural response is to stabilize it.
 The bones of the spine may grow larger as calcium is deposited, and eventually they may fuse together.
 Now you have your answer to "What is spinal stenosis, and how did I get it?"

 This process can happen anywhere in the spine.
 In the neck, it is called "cervical stenosis" or "cervical spinal stenosis."
 In the mid back it is called "thoracic stenosis" or "thoracic spinal stenosis" and in the low back it is called "lumbar stenosis" or "lumbar spinal stenosis."
 If you also have arthritis in your spine, your doctor may say you have "degenerative stenosis."

-spinal stenosis symptoms, click here.
+For information on spinal stenosis symptoms, click here.

 Return from What is Spinal Stenosis to Arthritis Symptoms

 Return from What is Spinal Stenosis to Degenerative Arthritis